Dacia Jogger 2026 review | A bargain seven-seat family car

 What is the Dacia Jogger?

-The Jogger is the most practical model from what is already a very practical brand: Renault-owned Dacia.
-It is based on the same platform as the Renault Clio and Dacia Sandero superminis, but with a stretched wheelbase, added ground clearance, and a longer body that allows it to pull off an element of SUV style as well as accommodate seven people.
-In fact, up to the car’s windscreen pillars it’s essentially a Sandero, but then the roof line kicks up by 4cm and the wheelbase is extended, which is what gives it the interior space to make it a seven-seater.
+The Jogger is the most practical vehicle from what is already a very practical brand: the Romanian-born and Renault-owned Dacia.
+It is based on the same platform as the Renault Clio and Dacia Sandero superminis, but with a stretched wheelbase, additional ground clearance and a longer body that allows it to pull off a dash of SUV style – and accommodate seven people.
+In fact, from the front bumper up to the windscreen pillars it’s essentially a Dacia Sandero, but then the roof line kicks upwards by 4cm and the wheelbase is extended, creating the interior space to make it a Jogger.

 • Dacias traditionally haven’t fared well in Euro NCAP’s industry-standard crash tests.
 Why?
-The kind of active safety equipment that is needed to secure a five-star rating these days is expensive, and Dacia says its customers don’t necessarily want to pay for it.
+The kind of active safety equipment that is needed to secure a five-star rating is expensive, and Dacia says its customers don’t necessarily want to pay for it.
 The latest Sandero (with which the Jogger shares its platform, known as CMF-B) scored just two out of five stars when tested by Euro NCAP.
-The Jogger, meanwhile, managed just one star.
-The lack of active safety features such as lane keeping assist and a pedestrian detection function for its automatic emergency braking certainly don’t help Dacia when it comes to the way Euro NCAP assesses cars, while it also lost points for not having a seatbelt reminder for the third row of seats.
-All models do come with automatic emergency braking and a speed limiter, while Comfort/Expression trim and above also have blind spot warning.
+The Jogger, meanwhile, managed only one star.
+So, it’s less expensive than many rivals, but there are reasons for this.

-• When the Jogger first went on sale in the UK it came with a starting price of £15,000.
+• When the Jogger first went on sale in the UK, it came with a starting price of £15,000.
 It didn't take long for that to rise, to the point that you'll now pay more for an entry-level model than a top-spec Jogger would have cost you when it was first launched.
-Monthly PCP prices are still compelling at around £260, but do remember check the final balloon payment when considering if a deal is right for you.
+Monthly PCP prices are still compelling, at around £220 depending on your mileage and the length of your deal, but do remember to check the final ‘balloon’ payment when considering if a finance deal is right for you.

-• For the lowest price: There’s a lot be said for sticking with the entry-level version of the Jogger.
-After all, it still gets seven seats, the same engine as more expensive trims, and a reasonable amount of equipment including air-conditioning, cruise control, rear parking sensors, and a DAB radio.
+• For the lowest price: There’s a lot to be said for sticking with the entry-level version of the Jogger.
+After all, it still gets seven seats, the same engine available with more expensive trims, and a reasonable amount of equipment.
+This includes air conditioning, cruise control, rear parking sensors and a DAB radio.

-• If you want more comforts: The mid-spec Expression (previously Comfort) model is most likely going to be the sweet spot in the range for a lot of buyers.
-It adds keyless entry, an electronic parking brake, electric rear windows, media display touchscreen infotainment with Apple CarPlay and Android Auto, electric and heated doors mirrors, roof rails, and a centre armrest.
+• If you want more comforts: The mid-spec Expression (previously Comfort) is probably the sweet spot in the range for a lot of buyers.
+It adds keyless entry, an electronic parking brake, electric rear windows, the media display touchscreen with Apple CarPlay and Android Auto, electric and heated door mirrors, roof rails and a centre armrest.

 • For a touch more style: Thanks to the Jogger’s SUV-inspired body cladding, all models generally look the part.
-However, Extreme SE trim is the one to choose if you want visual upgrades such as alloy wheels and the various graphics that liven up the Jogger’s exterior.
-It also includes a media nav unit with built-in satnav.
+However, Extreme trim is the one to choose if you want visual upgrades.
+These include alloy wheels and various graphics to liven up the Jogger’s exterior.

-• For company car drivers: While the Hybrid 140 will cost company car drivers a similar amount to the 1.0-litre in benefit-in-kind, you should still benefit from lower running costs by opting for this model.
-In our tests it comfortably returned more than 55mpg.
+• For company car drivers: While the Hybrid 155 will cost company car drivers a similar amount to the 1.0-litre engine in benefit-in-kind tax, you should still benefit from lower running costs by opting for this model.

 Chris Knapman